gusaaaaa/SupernovaController/README.md

     Initializes the Supernova in SPI controller mode:

     ```python
-   success, status = spi_controller.init_bus()
+   success, response = spi_controller.init_bus()
    ```
-    Without any parameters, the SPI controller initializes with the default values for bit order, mode, chip select, chip select polarity and frequency.
-Optionally, it is possible to set any of this parameters by specifying in the init_bus function:
+    Without any parameters, the SPI controller initializes with the default values for bit order (MSB first), mode (Mode 0), chip select (CS0), chip select polarity (Active low) and frequency (10 MHz).
+Optionally, it is possible to set any of these parameters by specifying in the init_bus function:

     ```python
-   success, status = spi_controller.init_bus(bitOrder=SpiControllerBitOrder.LSB, frequency=20000000)
+   success, response = spi_controller.init_bus(bit_order=SpiControllerBitOrder.LSB, frequency=20000000)
    ```

 3. ***Modifying the SPI controller parameters***